 There is no bigger killer of eCommerce revenue than a sluggish website.
-A slow website is one of the biggest blunders you can make.
-Luckily, there are some things you can do to ensure you don’t make it.
+Shoppers have high expectations for eCommerce stores, and a slow Magento site doesn’t meet them.
+Luckily, there are some things you can do to speed up Magento and ensure you don’t turn customers into the arms of your competitors.
 We’re talking about Magento performance optimization.

 Studies show that 42% of consumers’ will abandon a website that takes longer than 3 seconds to load.
 And if you go anywhere above that range, abandonment rate rises exponentially.
-This is not something that any eCommerce business can afford.
+This is not something that any eCommerce business can afford, and it makes Magento speed optimization all the more important.

 Magento is one of the most robust eCommerce platforms out there.
 It has many benefits and advantages.
-Its heavy-weight structure is not one of them.
+Unfortunately, its heavy-weight structure is not one of them.
 In fact, it’s known to cause some performance challenges.

 1. Make Sure You Meet the System Requirements

-The aforementioned bulky architecture of Magento 2 means that it has some hefty system requirements.
+The bulky architecture of Magento 2 means that it has some hefty system requirements.

 Your hosting provider is vital to making your eCommerce store load faster.
-You ned a provider that is reliable, as well as offering a smooth user experience.
+You need a provider that is reliable, as well as offering a smooth user experience.

-Consider choosing a cloud provider over shared hosting.
-These kinds of hosting solutions deliver a lot of optimization tools and enhancements as standard.
+Consider choosing a cloud provider with dedicated hosting over shared hosting options.
+These kinds of dedicated hosting solutions deliver a lot of optimization tools and enhancements as standard.
+It can really help to speed up Magento.

 3. Get Up to Date

-Look, it might sound obvious but you’d be surprised how many people forget it.
-In order to keep your site optimized, you need to make sure you’re operating with the latest version of Magento.
+It might sound obvious but you’d be surprised how many people forget it.
+In order to maintain your Magento optimization efforts, you need to make sure you’re operating with the latest version of Magento at all times.

-With every update that the Magento wizards release there will be significant performance updates.
-Neglecting to update is a sure-fire way to end up with a slow, bug filled site.
+With every update that Magento releases, there will be significant performance updates.
+Neglecting to update is a sure-fire way to end up with a bug-filled, slow Magento site.

 Not all Magento themes are created equal.

 If your theme is bulky, it’s going to slow down your loading times.
-You should keep this in mind when selecting a theme.
-You should aim for what that is light-weight and speedy by nature.
+To speed up Magento, you should aim to pick a theme that is light-weight and speedy by nature.
 Your website (and your customers) will thank you for it.

-There are some things you should do in order to minimize the image strain:
+Here are some things you should do in order to minimize the strain cause by images on your slow Magento site:

 By default, your Magento 2 cache will be set to Built-in Cache.
 This is not optimal for performance.
-Instead, you should switch to Varnish caching.
+For full Magento performance optimization, you should switch to Varnish caching.

 From your Magento admin panel, navigate to Store > Configuration > Advanced.
 Under the Advanced tab, select System.
 Here you’ll find the Full Page Cache subsection.
 Change Caching Application from Built-in Cache to Varnish Caching.